This service is currently in beta and seeks for feedback

 - You can always check the state and configuration of your backup by using

-oc -n mynamespace describe backup.
+oc -n mynamespace describe schedule.

 - By default all PVCs are stored in backup.
 By adding the annotation